 Pack Your Final Belongings and Say Goodbye

-Pack up.
-Pack up any of the remaining items you’ve left behind and make sure they are all ready to roll for the move.
+Pack up any of the remaining items you’ve left out for day-to-day living and make sure all your boxes and suitcases are ready to go for the move.

-Say goodbye — your way.
-Order your favorite takeout, have friends over for wine, and give thanks to everything this home has provided for you.
+Consider ordering your favorite local takeout, having friends over for a farewell drink, and giving thanks to everything this home has provided for you.
 It deserves it.

 Move-In Day Checklist